TibboddiT/dyn-loader/README.md

 ## Loading dynamic libraries from non libc static executable - Proof of concept

-Prototype quality: lots of bugs, lots of TODOs remaining.
+*Warning: prototype quality: lots of bugs, lots of TODOs remaining.*

-Tested on `x86_64-linux-gnu` with glibc 2.41.
+Tested on `x86_64-linux-gnu`, with libraries compiled agasint glibc 2.41.
-Works with a lightly patched musl for now.
+Seems to also work on libraries compiled agasint musl, with a lightly patched `libc.so` version for now (cf. [Notes](#Notes)).

 See [this thread](https://ziggit.dev/t/dynamic-linking-without-libc-adventures) for further information.